-You can encourage them to remain calm in stressful or hectic situations.
-You can troubleshoot issues and empower those around you to be problem-solvers.
-You can negotiate with pharmacies, insurance companies, and administrative offices on behalf of the patients.
-Through leadership, you can promote a work setting where morale is high, teams are effective, and patients are satisfied.
+You can encourage them to remain calm in stressful or hectic situations and can troubleshoot issues and empower those around you to be problem-solvers.
+Also, you can negotiate with pharmacies, insurance companies, and administrative offices on behalf of the patients.
+Through leadership, also can promote a work setting where morale is high, teams are effective, and patients are satisfied.

 Whatever route you pursue in the OB-GYN sector, these transferable skills can directly impact the level of success you are able to reach.
 Excelling in the academic requisites is important, but once you graduate and enter the medical field, your credentials must extend beyond just textbook knowledge.